moebius-rex/printenv/README.md

 ## Licensing and distribution
-This project is licensed under the MIT License &mdash; see [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the MIT License &mdash; see [LICENSE](LICENSE) for details.

 ## Acknowledgments